 In 2019, the Utah Legislature pushed through a massive tax bill during a special session.
-Our current representative Brad Wilson was one of the loudest and strongest proponents of this bill that would have raised taxes on gas and more than doubled taxes on food (a 177% increase!).
-These tax cuts would have been an even greater burden considering our current economic situation.
-To make up for these tax increases, the legislature sought to cut income taxes which cuts would have come directly out of education funding.
+Our current representative Brad Wilson was one of the loudest and strongest proponents of this bill that would have raised taxes on gas and almost tripled taxes on food.
+These tax hikes would have been an even greater burden considering our current economic situation.
+To make up for these tax increases, the legislature sought to cut income taxes, which cuts would have come directly out of education funding.
 Brad Wilson attended listening sessions throughout the state and was aware that Utah voters did not want this law, and yet passed it anyway.
 Utahns rallied to gather enough signatures to get a referendum on the ballot in November, which forced the legislature to reluctantly backpedal and repeal the bill.

 Even after the repeal, Brad Wilson continued to insist that the legislature knew better than Utahns, and criticized their involvement in the political process calling such involvement “ruinous”.
 As a representative, I will listen to my constituents and remember that I am there to represent them.
 I will work to protect Utahns financially and make sure that Utah’s tax decisions make sense for everyone.
 The last thing we need to be doing right now is raising taxes on essentials while cutting funding for education.

-Utah has long been the state that spends the least money per student on education of any state in the country.
+Utah has long been the state that spends the least money per student on education of any state in the country, and as a result we also have the largest class sizes of any state.
 We are paying our teachers part-time pay for full time work, and failing to adequately prepare our children for the 21st century economy.
-Each year Utahns spend nearly $1 billion on corporate tax breaks with money that would otherwise be constitutionally earmarked for education.
+Each year Utahns spend hundreds of millions of dollars on corporate tax breaks with money that would otherwise be constitutionally earmarked for education.
 We already have the funding available to do more for our schools without raising taxes.
 We just need leadership that is dedicated to making sure we are taking care of our students and assuring high quality education for our kids.

 Better Listening and Communication